Skip to content

 HackerRank Matrix Layer Rotation problem solution

-In this HackerRank Matrix Layer Rotation problem, You are given a 2D matrix of dimension m x n and a positive integer r.
+In this HackerRank Matrix Layer Rotation problem solution, you are given a 2D matrix of dimension m x n and a positive integer r.
 You have to rotate the matrix r times and print the resultant matrix.
 Rotation should be in the anti-clockwise direction.

 HackerRank Matrix Layer Rotation problem solution